mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 -  :math:`(3,3)`: shows stand-alone loss :math:`(1-S(x),x)=(p,q(p))`
-   (dashed) and premium :math:`(1-g(S(x)),x)=(p,q(1-g^{-1}(1-p))` (solid, shifted left) for each line and total.
+   (dashed) and premium :math:`(1-g(S(x)),x)=(p,q(1-g^{-1}(1-p))` (solid, shifted left) for each unit and total.
 The margin is the shaded area between the two.
 Each set of three lines (solid or dashed) does not add up vertically because of diversification.
-The same distortion :math:`g` is applied to each line to the stand-alone :math:`S_{X_i}`.
+The same distortion :math:`g` is applied to each unit to the stand-alone :math:`S_{X_i}`.
 It is calibrated to produce a 10 percent return overall.
-On a stand-alone basis, calculating capital by line to the same return period as total, :math:`X_1` is priced to a 77.7 percent loss ratio and :math:`X_2` 52.5 percent, producing an average 62.7 percent, vs. 67.6 percent on a combined basis.
+On a stand-alone basis, calculating capital by unit to the same return period as total, :math:`X_1` is priced to a 77.7 percent loss ratio and :math:`X_2` 52.5 percent, producing an average 62.7 percent, vs. 67.6 percent on a combined basis.
 Returns are 37.5